-If you have been physically or emotionally injured as the result of a crime, you may be eligible for compensation for your financial losses.
-Losses directly related to the crime are eligible for reimbursement, and may include: medical expenses, mental health expenses, lost wages, loss of support to dependents, residential property damage to exterior windows, locks and doors, and funeral expenses.
-You must have reported the crime to law enforcement.
+Crime Victims' Compensation (CVC) funds are available to victims who report to law enforcement and stay engaged in the criminal justice system.
+Regardless of the outcome of the case, you have the right to apply to CVC for financial assistance for costs related to the crime.
+Some losses directly related to the crime are eligible for reimbursement, and may include: medical expenses, mental health expenses, lost wages, loss of support to dependents, and property damage to exterior windows, locks, and doors.
 CVC can pay up to \$30,000 per person.

-For information about CVC, contact 303-239-4493 or your local district attorney's office.
+You can also apply for CVC funds if you are a medical or anonymous reporting victim who later decides to report to law enforcement.
+For more information about CVC, contact 1-888-282-1080 or your local district attorney's office.